-Ever feel like your life is out of balance?
+You feel like your life is out of balance.

-Does the stress of your day-to-day life get in the way of working towards bigger goals?
+The stress of your day-to-day life gets in the way of you living the life you want to live.

-Adulting is challenging!
-You will never feel like a master of any age or stage.
-This is because it will always be your first time there, whether you are 30 years old or 70.
-At MCCC we provide therapy for young adults, adults, and young-at-heart adults!
-It is never too late learn coping skills, improve your relationships, or find inner peace.
-There doesn’t even have to be something “wrong” in order to do therapy.
+Adulting is hard!
+Although you want to feel like you have it all together and that you’ve mastered the stage of life you’re in, you never do.
+That’s because life is constantly changing.
+Rather you’re 20 or 70, counseling can help you feel confident and able to handle those curve balls that life throws at you.
+At our counseling clinic based in Rockville, MD we provide therapy for young adults, adults, and young-at-heart adults!
+It is never too late to learn coping skills, improve your relationships, or find inner peace.
+There doesn’t even have to be something “wrong” in order for you to benefit from therapy.
 Therapy is just as much about personal growth as it is about “fixing” something.

 While everyone experiences stress in their lives, here are some common experiences that you may seek help for in therapy